-Do those time turn you to worship and thanksgiving?
+Do those times turn you to worship and thanksgiving?
 That’s the heart of a believer.

-A believer may have a moment of struggle, of complaint, of questioning, but then the believer remembers Who their God is and surrenders again everything into God’s loving and capable hands.
+A believer may have a moment of struggle, complaint, or questioning, but then the believer remembers Who their God is and surrenders everything again into God’s loving and capable hands.

 The Israelites have quickly lost their belief and attitude of worship.
 They are mad at Moses and Aaron and say that Pharaoh has a “sword in his hand” to kill them.
 The sword came from obeying, not from disobeying!

-Moses falls with them saying to God, “Why have you done evil to this people?
+Moses falls with them, saying to God, “Why have you done evil to these people?
 You have not delivered your people at all.”

 He accuses Goodness and Holiness of evil.
 He accuses Salvation as not delivering.

-Moses doesn’t really know God yet.
-He sees the problems, not the One who had already overcome.
+Moses doesn’t know God yet.
+He sees the problems, not the One who had already overcome them.